nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Image: High quality image of feature art work currently at the gallery
   - Heading: Welcome to your local gallery, connecting Comox Valley artists with art lovers.
-  - CTA - “See current shows”
+  - CTA - “See Current Shows”

 **3. About Section**